North Kansas City, Missouri: 2000 census

-In 2012 North Kansas City celebrated it Centennial with a citywide celebration.
-As the city said goodbye to its first 100 years, it welcomed the next century with the opening of two micro breweries, a distillery and a new recreational opportunity called Pickleball.
-These new businesses are building a younger clientele fueled by the repopulation of downtown Kansas City, just across the Missouri River.

 Municipal government

 North Kansas City has a Mayor/Council/City Administrator form of government.
 Two council members are elected to two-year terms from each of the four wards.
 The mayor serves a four-year term.
-The current mayor, Bryant DeLong, was elected in 2021.
+The current mayor, Jesse Smith beat former mayor Bryant DeLong in the April 8, 2025, election.

 Steve Fuller currently sits as Judge.

 City services

-The Fire Department has approximately 60 EMS personnel occupying two stations.
+The Fire Department has approximately 65 FIRE/EMS personnel occupying two stations.
 The police department has 41 sworn police officers and approximately 10 civilian personnel.
 North Kansas City has its own hospital, library and park system.
 Macken Park is an approximate 60 acre park with a walking trail, running track, picnic shelters, playgrounds, lighted tennis and handball courts, baseball fields, soccer fields and basketball courts.
 Dagg Park, located east of City Hall features picnic tables, children's playground, spray park, and fountain.
 The North Kansas City Parks and Recreation Department offers an extensive list of programs and activities year-round.
 The city cooperates with local merchants in providing area residents and workers with entertainment events like Northtown's Noontime Friday in the Park concerts, parades and special displays.